 How to Speed Up Your iPhone When It Starts Slowing Down

 It used to be more of an Android issue, but these days you can hear it more and more frequently: “Why is my iPhone so slow?”, users ask.
 Apps might take a lot of time to open up or load, the iOS interface begins to stutter for no apparent reason, overall your iPhone feels sluggish.
-Why is that?
-Here are our top 10 common issues and fixes that will speed up your iPhone and make it feel as good as new.
+Why do you have a slow running iPhone?
+Here are our top 10 common iPhone performance issues and performance fixes for iPhone that will speed up your iPhone and make it feel as good as new.
 No need to swap out your device for a new one.

-A full iPhone is a slow iPhone, thus we recommend managing your storage and keeping some of it available for the system to use.
+A full iPhone is a slow iPhone, thus we recommend to manage your iPhone storage and keep some of it available for the system to use.
 Otherwise your iPhone will run very slowly.
-To free up some space and gain some perspective on your current usage status, to go your “Settings” app.
+To free up storage space on iPhone and gain some perspective on your current usage status, to go your “Settings” app.
 Tap “General”, then “Storage & iCloud Usage” and finally “Manage Storage”.
 Check if you can get rid of some of the heavier apps, then delete them accordingly.
-More on managing storage…
+More on managing iPhone storage…

 Especially message threads that contain a lot of attachments such as photos and videos can be problematic with regards to your device’s internal storage.
 Too much clutter and you will risk running into performance issues.
 To clear some of your history, simply open up your “Messages” app and swipe left on a contact’s message thread, then tap “Delete”.

 Clearing your Safari cache can resolve numerous issues with websites and browser performance.
 To clear your cache, go to your “Settings” app, select “Safari” and choose “Clear History and Website Data” to proceed.
 Note that you will have to log back into any user accounts on the web after performing this step, so keep your logins handy.

 4. Disable Automatic Downloads and Background App Refresh